ElJayRight/old-notes/02 - Hack The Box/Support/Support.md

 $CompSearcher = New-Object System.DirectoryServices.DirectorySearcher([ADSI]'alfheim$')
 $CompSearcher.filter = "(samAccountType=805306369)"
 ```
-*Does this work?*
+*Does this work?* nope

-nope
 (40 min of being completly confused later)

-swpa out the name for ldap path.
+Swap out the name for ldap path.
 Cause thats what sorta happens in step 2.
 It works? (which means something else will be broken)
 ```powershell
 $CompSearcher = New-Object System.DirectoryServices.DirectorySearcher([ADSI]'LDAP://CN=alfheim,CN=Computers,DC=support,DC=htb')
 $CompSearcher.filter = "(samAccountType=805306369)"
 ```
 And back to the start.

 I have completly no idea.

 ## Bloodhound's way
 Copy paste bloodhound's method but change the name :)

-wow look it works.
+wow look it works. (magic)

 Convert the ticket to ccache format
 ```